 The Gita Project (TGP)

-I have had the privilege of reading and analysing Bhagwad Gita for the last 30+ years.
-In this time, I have come to realise that there is much in the Book that is either not publicly available (unknown?), or known but not paid much attention to.
-The Gita Project (TGP) is thus my personal undertaking with the aim to fill two gaps that I see:
+I have had the good fortune of reading and analysing Bhagwad Gita for the last 30+ years.
+In this time, I have come to realise that there is much knowledge provided in the Book that is either not publicly available, or may be implicitly known but not paid any attention to.
+The Gita Project (TGP) is thus my personal undertaking to fill important gaps that I see:

-1. Uncover new ways in which Gita’s verses could be interpreted.
+1. Uncover new and useful ways in which Gita’s verses could be interpreted.

-2. Publicise teachings of Gita that are already known but that do not get the attention they deserve.
+2. Publicise teachings of Gita that may be implicitly known but that do not get published.

-Bhagwad Gita is demonstrably ahead of Modern Science in critical areas such as upkeep of mental health and well being (for example: written as back as 1st to 3rd century BC, it has sections on how to do meditation; even today, Modern Science struggles to understand meditation, let alone come up with a meditation technique).
+Bhagwad Gita is demonstrably ahead of Modern Science in critical areas such as upkeep of mental health and well being.
+For example, written as far back as between 1st and 3rd century BC, it has sections on how to meditate and use various techniques to keep the mind at peace despite all the disturbance in the world around us.
+Even today, Modern Science struggles to understand meditation let alone come up with a meditation technique.

 The Gita Project: A high level view of The Gita Map created as part of this work